Skip to main content

 Technical Analysis

 CVE-2025-47148 is a vulnerability classified under CWE-404 (Improper Resource Shutdown or Release) affecting F5 BIG-IP versions 15.1.0, 16.1.0, 17.1.0, and 17.5.0.
-The issue arises when the BIG-IP system is configured simultaneously as a SAML service provider (SP) and identity provider (IdP), with single logout (SLO) enabled on the access policy.
-Under these conditions, certain undisclosed requests can cause the system to improperly manage memory resources, resulting in increased memory consumption.
-This improper resource handling can lead to resource exhaustion, potentially causing denial of service (DoS) by degrading system performance or causing crashes.
-The vulnerability has a CVSS v3.1 base score of 6.5, indicating medium severity, with an attack vector of network (AV:N), low attack complexity (AC:L), requiring privileges (PR:L), no user interaction (UI:N), unchanged scope (S:U), no impact on confidentiality or integrity (C:N/I:N), but high impact on availability (A:H).
-There are no known exploits in the wild at the time of publication, and no patches have been released yet.
-The vulnerability affects supported BIG-IP versions only, excluding those that have reached End of Technical Support (EoTS).
+The issue arises when the BIG-IP system is configured simultaneously as a SAML service provider (SP) and identity provider (IdP) with single logout (SLO) enabled in an access policy.
+Under these conditions, certain undisclosed requests can cause the system to improperly manage memory resources, leading to increased memory consumption.
+This improper resource handling can degrade system performance and potentially cause denial of service (DoS) by exhausting available memory.
+The vulnerability can be exploited remotely over the network without requiring user interaction but does require low-level privileges (PR:L).
+The CVSS v3.1 score is 6.5, reflecting a medium severity primarily due to the impact on availability (A:H) without affecting confidentiality or integrity.
+The vulnerability does not affect versions that have reached End of Technical Support (EoTS).
+No public exploits or patches are currently available, indicating that organizations should be vigilant and prepare for remediation once patches are released.

 Potential Impact